Halifax (band): History

-After Halifax toured with various Drive-Thru Records bands, they signed to the label in July 2004.
+After Halifax toured with various Drive-Thru Records bands, they signed to the label in July 2004 after performing at Hellfest at Rexplex in Elizabeth, NJ.
 Bassist Donlon left the band.
 While Chlowitz was initially rumored to return, the vacant position on the bass was instead filled by temporary members or Hunau.
 A permanent replacement was not found until Doug Peyton joined the band in late 2005.
 Drive-Thru re-released A Writer's Reference, which had only been sporadically available in record stores, to the general public in January 2005, with new artwork and a bonus track.
 In May and June 2005, they toured with From First to Last, Emanuel and He Is Legend.
 International tours followed, such as the Drive-Thru Invasion Tours in Europe and Japan.
 In between, Halifax appeared on MTV's The Real World: Austin alongside hellogoodbye in a series of episodes about the South by Southwest music festival.
 The band was unhappy that they had been depicted in the episodes as a group of mindless drunks, but the exposure certainly helped spread the word about the band; it resulted in over one million plays on PureVolume.
 Following this, they went on an East Coast tour with Scary Kids Scaring Kids.
 In December 2005, the group went on a headlining tour with support from Punchline, I Am the Avalanche and The Fully Down.

 In February 2006, the group went on Midwest and east coast tour with Paramore, My American Heart, and So They Say.
 In May 2006, Drive-Thru Records released Halifax's third album, which marked the first time the band worked with a record producer.
 The Inevitability of a Strange World was produced partially by Lou Giordano and partially by Machine, who had previously worked with such renowned bands as Armor for Sleep, The Goo Goo Dolls, Lamb of God, and Sunny Day Real Estate.
 Thanks to them, the album featured a much rawer sound, giving a slight nod to a variety of heavy metal acts (most notably in the song "Our Revolution", which lyrically and musically pays homage to Mötley Crüe's "Kickstart My Heart").
 The Inevitability of a Strange World sold close to 7,000 copies within its first week, debuting at No. 130 on the Billboard 200 and at No. 1 on the Top Heatseekers chart.
-To promote the release, the band shot a music video for "Our Revolution", toured extensively and appeared on Last Call with Carson Daly on July 19, 2006 and on Fearless Music on September 23, 2006.
+To promote the release, the band shot a music video for "Our Revolution", toured extensively and appeared on Last Call with Carson Daly on July 19, 2006, and on Fearless Music on September 23, 2006.